togzhh/ai-sentiment-culture/ai_sentiment_project/report/full_report.md

 - **This Ipsos wave does not include China.** The widely cited "China 83%" AI-optimism figure comes from a different Ipsos wave (cited in Stanford's AI Index 2025), not the 2025 30-country wave used here.
-- **Two incompatible measures are both called "Hofstede Individualism."** This is the most important limitation of this analysis, and it materially changed the reported result.
-  While sourcing IDV scores for all 30 Ipsos countries, six (Thailand, Singapore, Ireland, Sweden, Hungary, Spain) could not be confirmed against the same single, internally consistent peer-reviewed source used for the other 24.
-Attempting to resolve this by checking the current official Hofstede Insights website revealed a deeper problem: that source switched several years ago to a different underlying methodology for this specific dimension, based on a 2022 study by Minkov and Kaasa.
-Hofstede's own successor organisation (geerthofstede.com) states this directly: the newer measure produces "counter-intuitive results" (for example, rating Japanese culture as more individualistic than American culture, which contradicts the classic scores used throughout most published research), and that "Minkov-Kaasa-Individualism is actually a different concept than Hofstede's Individualism, with different data behind it."
-Using the current official website to fill the six missing scores would therefore not have resolved the data-quality gap -- it would have silently combined two non-comparable constructs under one column name.
-For this reason, the **primary analysis in this report uses only the 24 countries with a confirmed classic-IDV score**, and the six affected countries are excluded from the headline result rather than patched with data of uncertain comparability.
 - **Sample representativeness.** Ipsos's own methodology discloses that several countries in the survey (including Brazil, Indonesia, Malaysia, Thailand, and Turkiye) have samples skewed toward more urban, educated, or affluent respondents than their general